tyson-hu/Food-Scanner-App/docs/ci-cd/README.md

 ## 🔧 CI/CD Overview

-The Food Scanner app uses a robust CI/CD pipeline with offline mode support for reliable builds and testing.
+The Calry app uses a robust CI/CD pipeline with offline mode support for reliable builds and testing.

 ## 🎯 Key Features